-Liabilities - Creditors Accounting Policy: Liabilities are recognised for amounts to be paid in the future and Accruals for goods and services received, whether or not billed to the Authority.
+Liabilities - Creditors Accounting Policy: Liabilities are recognised for amounts to be paid in the future for and Accruals goods and services received, whether or not billed to the Authority.

 Terms & conditions: Liabilities are normally settled on 30 day terms.
 Carrying amount: approximates fair value.